63 Notable alumni of

 -

-James Conley Justice II is an American businessman and politician who has served as the 36th governor of West Virginia since 2017.
-Justice had a net worth of $1.2 billion in September 2018, making him the wealthiest person in West Virginia, though it has declined to $513.3 million as of October 2021.
-He inherited a coal mining business from his father and built a business empire with 94 companies, including the Greenbrier, a luxury resort in White Sulphur Springs.
+James Conley Justice II is an American politician and coal baron serving as the junior United States senator from West Virginia since 2025.
+A member of the Republican Party, he served as the 36th governor of West Virginia from 2017 to 2025.
+Justice was once a billionaire, but his net worth had declined to $513.3 million as of 2021.
+He inherited a coal mining business from his father that included 94 companies.
+He owns the Greenbrier, a luxury resort and National Historic Landmark in White Sulphur Springs.

 -